alextownson/find-your-hat/README.md

 ![Screenshot of find your hat game](./gameplay.png)

 Find Your Hat is an interactive terminal game.
 The objective is to move the character (star) across the field to find your hat (^) without falling into a hole (0) or going out of bounds.
-This game was made as a part of Codecademy's Front-End Engineer path.
+This game was made as a part of Codecademy's Front-End Engineer certificate course.

 ## How To Play